madeddie/felfel-taskwork/README.md

 deploy_k8s_local.sh
 ```

-If your local k8s instance has the NGINX ingress deployed, you should be able to browse to http://felfel-taskwork.127.0.0.1.nip.io
+If your local k8s instance has the NGINX ingress controller deployed, you should be able to browse to http://felfel-taskwork.127.0.0.1.nip.io
 which is a special DNS record that resolves to 127.0.0.1 and will connect to your local k8s instance.
-Without the NGINX ingress available, please use a port-forward to connect to the application like so:
+Without the NGINX ingress controller available, please use a port-forward to connect to the application like so:

 ```bash
 kubectl port-forward $(kubectl get pods -l "app=felfel-taskwork" -o jsonpath="{.items[0].metadata.name}") 8080
 ```

+Then browse to http://localhost:8080, just like with the Docker Compose setup.

 Prometheus metrics will be collected based on the k8s resource annotations so no further configuration steps need to be taken.